misakey/frontend/src/packages/crypto/README.md

 `store/` contains everything related to state management through the Redux store.

+`hooks/` contains React hooks that can be used in application code.

 `BackupEncryption.js` provides the functions to encrypt/decrypt the user secrets backup.
 It is a thin overlay on top of the functions in `crypto/`.